Connect with us

 Bobby died on April 28 after a terrible car accident.
 He had driven early that morning to volunteer setting up for a sunset concert that evening at Lakeshore Park — right on the banks, of course, of The Rez.

-A legendary chef and storyteller, Bobby lived an accomplished and left his mark on countless people.
+A legendary chef and storyteller, Bobby lived an accomplished life and left his mark on countless people.
 But one thing he never quite achieved was changing the name of the lake.

 Just a few hours after he died, hundreds of people began working to honor his goal in a way that even he probably wouldn’t believe.
 Today, an online petition to rename the lake the “R.H.
 Cleveland Reservoir” has hundreds of signatures.
 Naming the lake for Bobby would surely be a more than fitting tribute to the man who gave his adult life to The Rez.

-“Bobby was the absolute heart and soul of the reservoir foundation,” reservoir Todd Macko told Brian Broom, a longtime outdoors writer at the Clarion Ledger.
+“Bobby was the absolute heart and soul of the reservoir foundation,” reservoir resident Todd Macko told Brian Broom, a longtime outdoors writer at the Clarion Ledger.
 “He’s basically for the last decade served the entire community constantly.
 He was kind of like the gravitational pull for community service at the reservoir.”

 When Bobby talked of renaming the lake, he floated naming it after other prominent Mississippians.
 Bobby affectionately called it the “Welty Reservoir,” referring, of course, to legendary author Eudora.
 He seemed supportive about pitches over the years of naming the lake after one of Mississippi’s civil rights pioneers like James Meredith, who was blocked entry as the first African American student at University of Mississippi in 1962 by none other than former Gov. Ross Barnett.